 The idea is to connect to peer-to-peer airplay when you’re not on WiFi or at times when connecting to WiFi is hard (need password etc.) Like when you’re at a friend’s house or visiting a business.
 This way you can AirPlay without having to connect to that WiFi network.

 And for folks that travel for business or teachers and professors, peer-to-peer makes presentations unbelievably simple.
 It’s easy to get your presentation on the big screen (or at least larger screen) without plugging into your clients’ network.
 So this feature is particularly useful for iFolks (and their families) on the road, who conduct presentations, and others who need to showcase something on the big screen.

 Peer-to-Peer AirPlay Uses

 - Sales Representatives delivering presentations.
-Just bring your AppleTV to a client site and connect it to the client’s projector.
-Then just deliver your presentation wirelessly from your iPhone or iPad
+Just bring your AppleTV to a client site and connect it to the customer’s projector.
+Then just give your presentation wirelessly from your iPhone or iPad

 - Conference Room and lecture presentations are easy with AppleTVs.
 Anyone, from teachers to students, employees, and even clients to contractors can display their iDevice screens wirelessly without connecting to the company’s WiFi network and even when offline